 PhD Research: Contaminants and feeding tracers in North Atlantic killer whales

-I just started the 4th year of my PhD program in the Natural Resource Sciences department at McGill University (Montréal, Québec).
+I just started the final year of my PhD program in the Natural Resource Sciences department at McGill University (Montréal, Québec).
 My PhD advisor is Dr. Melissa McKinney from McGill University and my co-supervisor is Dr. Robert J. Letcher from Carleton University / National Wildlife Research Center, Environment and Climate Change Canada.

 As sentinel species, marine mammals allow us to understand how humans impact the oceans and their ecosystems.
 They are also essential for the ecological balance of the oceans because their predation affects entire food chains.
 Yet, chemical pollution and reduced available prey due to climate change are serious threats to their survival.
 Therefore, understanding the threats to marine mammals is crucial to improving their conservation and allowing human populations who rely on the same ecosystems to prosper.

 As the oceans’ top predators, killer whales are threatened by man-made pollutants like industrial chemicals, flame retardants, and pesticides.
 These pollutants bind to fat and concentrate through the food chains to reach high concentrations in killer whales.
 A high concentration of these chemicals can cause immune and reproductive problems.
 But not all killer whales are equally threatened.
 Whales that feed on marine mammals, like seals and toothed whales, are far more likely to accumulate toxic concentrations of these chemicals than the ones that feed on fish.